Turbulent Times in Labor Law: Webinar Series Explores How Court Ruling May Impact NLRB and its 2012 Decisions

-Partners Harriet E. Cooperman and Robert C. Nagle and Special Counsel Edward R. Levin and will give the presentations and answer questions during these live, 90-minute web broadcasts, which will start at 12 p.m.
+Partner Harriet E. Cooperman and Special Counsel Edward R. Levin and will give the presentations and answer questions during these live, 90-minute web broadcasts, which will start at 12 p.m.
 Please click here to register for one webinar or the series.
-If you would like more information, please contact Christine Lautenbacher at firstname.lastname@example.org or 215-972-1885.
+If you would like more information, please contact Christine Lautenbacher at email@example.com or 215-972-1885.

 This program has been approved by the Pennsylvania Continuing Legal Education Board for 1.5 hours of substantive law, practice and procedure CLE credit and 0 hours of ethics, professionalism or substance abuse CLE credit.

 For more information about the court case at the center of this webinar series, clickhere.